Henrietta, New York: History

-The first residents of the Henrietta area were Native Americans.
+The first residents of present-day were Native Americans.
 Although no evidence of Native American villages has been found in Henrietta, numerous artifacts and skeletons have been unearthed by farmers and archeologists over the past 200 years.

-With the end of the American Revolution, several resident Native American tribes that had sided with the British were forced to leave Upstate New York.
+With the end of the American Revolution, several Iroquois tribes that had sided with the British were forced to leave Upstate New York.
 As a result, land became available for European settlers in the Finger Lakes and Genesee Valley regions.

 The town of Henrietta was named after Henrietta Laura Pulteney, Countess of Bath in Great Britain.
-Her father Sir William Pulteney, 5th Baronet, was a major British investor from the Pulteney Association who owned the land that became the town.
-Henrietta Pulteney never visited the town named after her.
+Her father Sir William Pulteney, 5th Baronet, a major British investor from the Pulteney Association, owned the land that became the town.
+Henrietta Pulteney never visited the United states.
 Pulteney eventually sold his holdings, which then passed through the hands of several American investors.